Healthdirect Free Australian health advice you can count on.

 Can leg pain be prevented?

-You can prevent strains and injuries by always warming up before exercise and cooling down and stretching afterwards.
-Build up physical activity gradually and do not take on too much too quickly.
+You can prevent strains and injuries by always warming up before exercise.
+You should also cool down and stretch afterwards.
+Build up physical activity gradually.
+Do not take on too much too quickly.

 Learn more here about the development and quality assurance of healthdirect content.